 So, my mindset has shifted too, but that’s kind of in my own version of self-discovery is, what if you just learn something for the sake of learning it and you’re interested in it?

 Which I think goes to your story, actually, with regards to how you moved over into coding.
 Let me solve a problem in my own life and then build that into a skill set, which can bring in revenue for me over your 10-year work stint in corporate America.
 All right.

 Brad: You asked the question, you got a five-minute answer.
 So, let’s get one more.

 Jonathan: I also learned I’m incapable of 30-second answers.

-Jessica: I love it because, Jonathan, when I asked this question, I thought about you and some episodes with… Like, for example, tread lightly, retire early, talk about water efficiency.
+Financial Mechanic: I love it because, Jonathan, when I asked this question, I thought about you and some episodes with… Like, for example, tread lightly, retire early, talk about water efficiency.
 And then I remember a story about you tracking all the electricity in your house.
 And those are very physical things of what do you do to try to save money.

 But both of you focused on mindset and interest-led learning as something that you got out, which is really cool to hear.
 And I think that leads into the next question.
 And Brad, you kind of touched on what James Clear I mentioned about the 1%.